intermine/im-docs/docs/get-started/tutorial/webapp.rst

 Tomcat
 ---------

-You should have Tomcat running from the previous tutorial.
+If you do not have Tomcat running, please refer to the previous tutorial on how to do this.

-If your webapp is under heavy usage, it's not unlikely that you will run out of memory.
+If your webapp is under heavy usage, Tomcat may run out of memory.
 See :doc:`/system-requirements/software/tomcat` for details on how to update your settings to adjust the amount of memory available to Tomcat.

 .. note::